onwardplatforms/agent-foundry/README.md

 foundry run my-agent --debug
 ```

-The agent will respond in real-time with streaming output, making the interaction feel more natural and immediate.
+The agent will respond in real-time with streaming output.

 ### Listing Agents